Vedant-47/Pre-Processing/README.md

 2. Train Data: A subset of the processed data for training machine learning models.
 3. Test Data: A subset of the processed data for testing machine learning models.

-Note: These datasets are provided in the attached zip file.
+These datasets are provided in the attached zip file.
 They demonstrate the results of the data processing pipeline and can be used for further analysis or model training.

+Important Note: The CSV files in the zip are exported from MongoDB for your reference.
+To use this code, you need to import the original record dataset into MongoDB before running the CarDataProcessor.
+The code is designed to work directly with MongoDB collections, not CSV files.

 ## Installation
 To use this project, follow these steps: